Coming in July 2019!

 Your writing abilities transcended the average.
-You remain only one of four writers I’ve worked in nine years whose words displayed the rhythm of God.
+You remain only one of four writers I’ve worked with in nine years whose words display the rhythm of God.
 I still talk about it with other editors (not mentioning your name).
 But once the book is published, I’d love to tell others about the book.

 I consider it an honor to read this book.
 It is more than mere fiction.
 It is true art.
 It is so far above all other mass market books out there.
 Thank you for allowing me to be a part of this.